EmilDohne/compressed-image/python/README.md

 `cibuildwheel`

-Now you should see a build being kicked off in the background, this will likely take some time especially since the dependencies need to be downloaded and built, this could take up to 10-15 minutes so please stand by!
+Now you should see a build being kicked off, this will likely take some time especially since the dependencies need to be downloaded and built, this could take up to 10-15 minutes so please stand by!

-Once the build is done you should have a `wheelhouse` folder that was created in the root of the project.
+Once the build is done, you should have a `wheelhouse` folder that was created in the root of the project.
 In there there should be a `compressed_image-x.x.x-cpxxx-cpxxx-xxx_xxxxx.whl` which is your wheel (the x's denote variables)

 > [!NOTE]
 > You may notice this kicking off the wheel building for all supported Python versions.
 To limit this and build for a specific version, you can set the CIBW_BUILD environment variable: